-The village center concept builds on the existing kupuna housing complex, QLCC office, Kamehameha preschools and the Waimānalo Homestead Community Center to form a nucleus of what will eventually be the center of the social and economic activities in the Waimānalo Homestead.
-The quarry building parcel adjacent to Kalaniana'ole Highway will be developed into commercial uses due to its access to the highway and proximity to businesses and services along the highway.
+The village center concept builds on the existing kupuna housing complex, QLCC office, Kamehameha preschools and the Waimānalo Hawaiian Homes Association - Ka Ho'olina na Kuhio Community Center to form a nucleus of what will eventually be the center of the social and economic activities in the Waimānalo Homestead.
+The quarry building parcel adjacent to Kalaniana'ole Highway has been strategically identified as a property in DHHL's inventory to help maximize income generation, and will be developed into commercial uses due to its access to the highway and proximity to businesses and services along the highway.
 Its location allows it to meet homesteader needs and drive-by travelers along the highway.
-This commercial development will provide employment, entrepreneurial opportunities and a potential new revenue stream to DHHL.
+This commercial development will provide employment, entrepreneurial opportunities and a potential new non-governmental revenue stream to support DHHL's housing program.
 Other service and office uses may be added to the areas immediately mauka of the QLCC and KS facilities.
 Recreational and community facilities may be added to create a critical mass of activity integrated around a definable center.
 This will be a retail and community service core for the Hawaiian Home Lands and its residents.
 It will enhance the sense of place and provide a clear, central, sustainable area that will define the character of the Waimānalo homestead community as well as the neighboring properties.